s9w/font_compare/README.md

 Compares the most common fixed-width programming fonts.
 All font samples are from actual screenshots of the font taken under Windows 7 with Sublime Text.

-There is also the choice between AA (anti-aliasing) turned off and two other settings: "default" and "gdipp".
-Those relate to the method used to smooth the font.
-The default mode is Windows ClearType. [*gdipp*](https://code.google.com/p/gdipp/) is an alternative open-source text renderer that aims to "bring to you the effect of text like Mac OS and Linux".
+There is the choice between AA (anti-aliasing) turned off and two other rendering settings: ClearType and gdipp.
+ClearType is the default for Windows, [*gdipp*](https://code.google.com/p/gdipp/) is an alternative open-source text renderer that aims to "bring to you the effect of text like Mac OS and Linux".
 This is an optional install for Windows and can not be guaranteed to exactly replicate the rendering of other operating systems.

 Both renderers yield the same result without AA, therefore those three rendering options are combined.
-Note that the difference between default and gdipp rendering varies between fonts.
+Note that the difference between ClearType and gdipp rendering varies between fonts.
 There are also bitmap fonts that are stored pixel-perfect and therefore should not (and usually can't) be anti-aliased.

 In the **overview** mode you can quickly compare all available fonts.
 The green/red square is an indicator for the AA mode.
 Since there is a global AA toggle it will always stay red (off) for bitmap fonts.
 The checkboxes select fonts to be compared in more detail in the second mode.